 We noticed after about a week that indeed the grass was greener under our RUTE 'Blumes'.
 In June in Southern Oregon it appears evident that the grass gets sun stressed and shade helps a lot.

-The footings are made from recycled wind blades from Vestas (much appreciated, Vestas).
+The footings are made from recycled wind blades from Vestas.
 No gravel or sand.
 These are light and strong and turned out to be a great success for us via the American-Made Wind Turbine Materials Recycling Prize, a U.S. Department of Energy initiative.
 Cattle + solar could take on a lot of blades in the footings and support solar electricity generation for 40+ years.

 The pipe is a frack pipe from the Bakken.
 Natural gas opened the door to this U.S. energy boom by cycling well with wind and solar generation, ironically also our hardware.